 Signing up is as simple as logging in with a Gmail address and password.
 From there, Google Drive appears right in your Google toolbar, just a click away from your email inbox.
 You can drag-and-drop files straight into your browser, or download the desktop client to have access to Google Drive as a folder, just like with Dropbox.

-But Google Drive’s standout features are its sharing and collaboration tools.
+Google Drive’s standout features are its sharing and collaboration tools.
 Thanks to integration with Gmail and other Google services, you can share files with a click, with or without requiring a password.
-And when you work with partners on the same word file, spreadsheet, or presentation, either separately or right at the same time, Google Drive marks the contributions of each person with differently colored labels to make clear what has changed.
+When you work with partners on the same word file, spreadsheet, or presentation, either separately or right at the same time, Google Drive marks the contributions of each person with different colored labels to make clear what has changed.

 OneDrive has undergone some significant updates over the last few years, and now serves as a strong foundation for Microsoft’s overall productivity solutions.
-It’s not so much that Microsoft OneDrive does one thing better than other cloud storage systems (other than being one of the few services to support Windows phones and Xbox).
-Instead, Microsoft’s cloud service delivers a well-rounded package.
+It’s not so much that Microsoft OneDrive does one thing better than other cloud storage systems, but it is well rounded and it’s well integrated with the Xbox and Windows 10 platforms.

 If you don’t have a pressing reason to choose another service, then it’s hard to go wrong with OneDrive.
-Furthermore, if you’ve bought into Microsoft’s Windows 10 ecosystem, then OneDrive is the best solution for you.
-It touts a decent amount of free space (5GB), along with inexpensive upgrades and the ability to get 1TB of storage with an Office 365 subscription, which also gives you full access to Microsoft’s excellent productivity suite.
-Microsoft’s cross-platform strategy means that mobile support is very strong, including Windows phones, Android, iPhone, and iPad.
+Furthermore, if you’ve bought into Microsoft’s Windows 10 ecosystem, then OneDrive is one of the best solutions for you.
+It touts a decent amount of free space (5GB), along with inexpensive upgrades and the ability to get 1TB of storage with an Office 365 subscription.
+Microsoft’s cross-platform strategy means that mobile support is very strong, including Android, iPhone, and iPad.

-You can also post photos directly from OneDrive to Facebook, LinkedIn, Twitter, and other social-networking sites, which is a nice, time-saving touch.
+You can also post photos directly from OneDrive to Facebook, LinkedIn, Twitter, and other social-networking sites, which can save time for busy social network users.
 The service also offers built-in remote access capabilities.
 From the OneDrive.com website, you can get access to any PC associated with your account that has the OneDrive client installed, even files not already uploaded to OneDrive.
-For example, say you forget to move a presentation to your OneDrive folder before leaving for work, but your home computer is still on.
-Simply sign into OneDrive and retrieve it from afar, whether it’s on your hard drive or a connected external hard drive.